theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/create-the-custom-authority-object-z-ts-prog.md

 ---
-title: How to Create the Custom Authorization Object Z_TS_PROG
+title: Create the Custom Authorization Object Z_TS_PROG
 description: How to Create the Custom Authorization Object Z_TS_PROG for Report Extractions
 ---